proplot-dev/proplot/docs/tutorial6.rst

 .. image:: tutorial/tutorial_146_0.svg

-Finally, there is a new `~proplot..MidpointNorm` class that warps your colormap so that its midpoint lies on some central data value, no matter the minimum and maximum colormap colors.
+Finally, there is a new `~proplot.styletools.MidpointNorm` class that warps your colormap so that its midpoint lies on some central data value, no matter the minimum and maximum colormap colors.
 Again, to use an arbitrary colormap normalizer, just pass ``norm`` and optionally ``norm_kw`` to a command wrapped by `~proplot.wrappers.cmap_wrapper`.
-These arguments are passed to the `~proplot..Norm` constructor.
+These arguments are passed to the `~proplot.styletools.Norm` constructor.

 .. code:: ipython3